thaletto/thaletto/README.md

 💡 Currently working on:
 - E-commerce and business management suite:
   Made with Next.js SSR capabilites for a client.
-- Vendora:
-  A cross-platform billing and business management application.

 📖 Currently learning:
 - Rust